Sanglorian/orcus/Orcus Monsters - current.md

 > ‡	**Bite** (standard, at-will)
 > +11 vs AC; 1d10+4 damage, and the target is grappled.
 > †	**Feed** (standard, at-will) ● **Healing, Necrotic**
-> +9 vs Fortitude (must be grappling the target); 2d6+2 necrotic damage, the target loses 1 recovery, and the barghest heals 10 temporary hit points.
-In addition, after a successful feeding, the barghest gains a +2 power bonus on attack and damage rolls until the end of its next turn.
+> +9 vs Fortitude (must be grappling the target); 2d6+2 necrotic damage, the target loses 1 recovery, the barghest heals 10 hit points and the barghest gains a +2 power bonus on attack and damage rolls until the end of its next turn.
 > ∢	**Howl of the Damned** (standard, refresh 5, 6) ● **Fear, Psychic**
 > Near arc 3; +7 vs Will; 3d6+3 psychic damage, and the target is rattled (save ends).
 > **Shapechange** (swift, at-will) ● **Polymorph**
-> A barghest can assume the shape of a giant black dog or a goblin-like humanoid.
+> A barghest can assume the shape of a giant black dog or a goblin-like humanoid, or its original barghest form.
 It loses its bite attack in goblin form.
-> **Fey Step**
-> A barghest may shift up to 4 squares as part of any move action it takes.
+Each time a barghest changes shape it can shift 3 squares.

 > #### Greater Barghest